hugoib/hugoib/README.md

 I am Hugo, a senior software engineer with experience in software development, data science, solutions architecture and project management.

 My strenght is full-stack, from ideation to working deployed software.
-If there is code somewhere in it, I do it.
+If there is code somewhere in it, I'll do it.

 Currently focused on leveraging AI to build and launch useful software that people will love to use.